 The flavor and texture of the cheese usually improve a little bit if you refrigerate it for a few hours before serving.

-This is an easy and fun way to make cheese, but if you plan on doing it often and would like to have more consistent results and the best outcome, use a starter culture and rennet to make the cheese.
+- If you plan on making cheese often and would like to have more consistent results and the best outcome, use a starter culture and rennet to make the cheese.
 A starter culture can be bought online, as can cheesemaking kits that contain everything you need to make goat cheese.

-If you don't have lemons on hand, white vinegar also can be used to make homemade goat cheese.
-Just keep in mind that the flavor of lemon is slightly more pleasing in the finished product.
+- If you don't have lemons on hand, white vinegar also can be used to make homemade goat cheese.
+It will alter the flavor slightly.